ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/reverse_proxy.md

 you must enable sending Captcha data as a response to an Ajax request.
 Otherwise, Varnish does not allow for the transfer of Captcha data to the form, and as a result, users see an empty image.

-To enable sending Captcha over Ajax, add the following configuration to `config/packages/ibexa.yaml`:
+To enable sending Captcha over Ajax, add the following configuration:

 ``` yaml
 ibexa: